rsndates/TopBlockbusterApp/README.md

 -- ionic cordova run android      -or-     ionic cordova emulate android     (using the emulator)

 These steps may fail and there will  be a prompt that asks you to run a line of code to build the project for your environment.
-Follow that instruction exact and try the last step again.
+The line should looke like the following command.

+-- npm rebuild node-sass --force